carlosmspk/LeGitCLI/model/README.md

     author_name: str
 ```

-TODO: Create decorator to automatically associate RuleType variant to class so we don't need to add all the boiler plate code

 ## Rules

 Rules are the core dataclass for the validators from LeGit's pipeline.
 A rule defines the conditions for a git event to be valid (i.e., should be allowed to proceed)